 Students may choose one of six basic patterns to satisfy the major requirement at Bowdoin: a departmental major, two departmental majors (a double major), a coordinate major, an interdisciplinary major, a student-designed major, or any of the preceding with a departmental minor.
-The requirements for completing specific majors and minors are presented in detail in the Courses of Instruction section.
-Information on interdisciplinary majors can also be found in the courses section.
+The requirements for completing specific majors and minors are presented in detail in the section describing the courses offered by each department.
+See the section on Interdisciplinary majors.

 Departmental and Program Majors